 There’s nothing wrong with saying “no,” but you never want to put yourself in a position where you have to back out of a commitment.
 Obviously, the best way to do this is to directly and definitively tell people “no,” but you can choose to be more proactive as well.

 Instead of waiting for plans to turn down, tell the people closest to you when you expect to have free time but why you don’t want to do anything expensive.
-Just like how voicing your goals can help people understand why you’re saying “no,” getting ahead of things can help you stay connected with friends and family without spending excess money.
+Just like how voicing your goals can help people understand why you’re saying “no,” getting ahead of things can help you stay connected with friends and family while finding ways to save money.

 5. Say “No” to Yourself